weikang/vbucket_mapping_rebalance/README.md

 ### testGenerate

-This binary is used to generate randomly test cases for rebalancer.
+This is used to generate test cases for rebalancer.

-The source code for testGenerate uses `system("rm testCases/*"); ` and thus might not be portable.

-To generate new test cases, call `./testGenerate int1 int2 >/dev/null` with two positive integers as parameters.
+To generate new test cases, call `./testGenRandom int1 int2 >/dev/null` with two positive integers as parameters.
 We have `int1` to be the number of test cases to generate in the directory `./testCases/`, and `int2` is the seed for the random number generator.
 They have default value 9 and 1, respectively.

+To generate 100 by 100 matrix test cases, call `./testGen L seed >/dev/null` with two positive integers as parameters.
+We have `L` to be the number of copies for the test cases, and `seed` is the seed for the random number generator, which has default value 1.

 To test these generated cases, use `make run_some_tests`.
 The results will be partially appended to `test.log`.
 (Average running time is 1.7 seconds.)